Avoid this crazy cycle in marriage!

 3) Trust that God will carry you through this challenge and even redeem the circumstances so that something good comes about in the long run.
 God is an expert at turning lemons into lemonade!
 (Romans 8:28 “And we know that in all things God works for the good of those who love him, who are called according to his purpose.”)

-Dealing with husband’s flaws
+Dealing with your husband’s flaws

 You may be a wife (like I have been in the past) who is stunned when her husband does or says something that isn’t exactly kind and loving.
 To be honest, at some subconscious level, I guess I expected my husband to always make me happy and do the right thing.
 In short, I rather expected him to be like Jesus.
-I mean, after all, he was a Christian, for heaven’s sake!
+I mean, after all, he is a Christian, for heaven’s sake!

 Hmmm.
 On the other hand, the Bible makes it clear that no human being is perfect.
 Psalm 14:3 says, “there is no one who does good, not even one”.
 So, perhaps it’s time for you to take your husband off the hook.
 I’m not saying that you should give him a free pass on blatant, destructive sin.
 Jesus makes it clear we should confront someone who is truly sinning against us.
 You can read his instructions about that in Matthew 18:15-17.